wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 These are Haskell sketches.
 What I need is a proper TyTraCL version based on the GPU version.
 If I would ignore the boundaries, it might be possible ...

+I think the best thing to do is to use velfg/vel2 as example.